MHD-Team/MHD-Main/README.md

 - `py -V`
 - `python [PYTHONVERSION.PYTHONVERSION]` e.g. `python 3.10`

-If both commands doen't work, try to uninstall python and install it with the [instructions above](#11-installing).
+If both commands don't work, try to uninstall python and install it with the [instructions above](#11-installing).

-**`'pip' is not recognized as an internal or external command, operable program or batch file.`**
+**`'pip' is not recognized as an internal or external command, operable program, or batch file.`**
 That means you haven't installed pip when you installed python, or it's not in the PATH variable.

 Try: